 When deciding how to find a mother of the bride dress, consider choosing a fabric and color that works with the look of the bridal party.
 If the bride says “wear anything black” then run with it and make it your own.
 But if she prefers you blend in with the shades of the party, say, pink or blue, it’s nice to follow her lead.
 She’s probably thinking about the pictures that you’ll have for years to come, so keep that in mind before complaining—and FYI, if she says blue, you don’t have to necessarily go for light blue, ask if navy is ok if you wanted to wear a dark hue.

 Don’t forget this step.
 It could avoid stress and awkward moments later.
 Talk to your fiance’s mom so both mothers can look coordinated, not clashing, and so that both love what they’re in.
 If they feel good, it will show, and everyone will be happier.

-For Mother of the Bride fashion inspiration, come to UNVEILED-The Ultimate Wedding Planning Event on February 16th at the Minneapolis Convention Center, where you’ll see gowns, can meet with experts, and get more tips for finding a mother of the bride dress.
+For Mother of the Bride fashion inspiration, come to UNVEILED-The Ultimate Wedding Planning Event where you’ll see gowns in the Mother’s Gallery, meet with experts, and get more tips on how to find a mother of the bride dress.